Stages of Building Construction

 Stage 5: Plastering

-The shell and roof now being ready, we are now ready for the next stage of construction – plastering.
+The shell and roof now being ready, we are now ready for the next stage of building construction – plastering.
 Covering of the wall with cement mortar and finishing the aesthetic aspects form bulk of this stage.
 Before taking up plastering work, it is recommended to proceed with the routing of the electrical cables and plumbing.
-Necessary cutting of the brickwork is called for at this stage.
+Necessary cutting of the brickwork is also called for at this stage.
 It is therefore important to plan and decide the electricals and plumbing points well in advance of this stage to save time and effort.

 Electrical cables are drawn through conduits upto the switch control points.

 This brings us to the final stage of building construction viz Finishes.
 All the rest of the work like carpentry, tiling, plumbing and electrical fittings and painting comprise the finishing work.
 This can be done in any order as per the progress of work.
 Putty work for smooth finish of the walls, texture painting, waterproof painting etc can also be taken up now.

 Know more: Key aspects in modern carpentry